ILLGrenoble/cameo/mkdocs/docs/examples.md

 The source package comes up with examples in the different languages.
 The current page is showing how to run them in Linux.
+The end of the page shows rapidly how to run on Windows.

 ## Setup

+### Linux

 The Java, C++ and Python examples can be run using either *jzmq* or *jeromq*.

-Open a shell and go to the CAMEO **root** directory:
+Open a shell and go to the CAMEO **root** directory.

 Set the *PATH* variable so that the C++ programs are found:
 ```
-export PATH=build/examples/cpp:$PATH
+export PATH=build/examples/cpp:build/cpp/proxy:$PATH
 ```

-If necessary, set the *PYTHONPATH* variable so that the *cameopy* module is found.
+If necessary, set the *PYTHONPATH* variable so that the *cameopy* module is found e.g.:
-The path is dependent on the system e.g.:
 ```
-export CAMEO_PATH=<cameo-install-path>
-export PYTHONPATH=$CAMEO_PATH/lib/python3/dist-packages:$PYTHONPATH
+export PYTHONPATH=/path/to/install/lib/python3/dist-packages:$PYTHONPATH
 ```
+You may have to verify that *python* is defined (install *python-is-python3* package on Ubuntu).

 Select *jzmq* **or** *jeromq* Java library.